-Incorporated on March 22, 2004, Ur-Energy is an exploration stage mining company, as that term is defined in the SEC Industry Guide 7.
-We are engaged in uranium mining, recovery and processing activities, including the acquisition, exploration, development and operation of uranium mineral properties in the U.S. Through our Wyoming operating subsidiary, Lost Creek ISR, LLC, we began operating our first in situ recovery uranium mine at our Lost Creek project in 2013.
+Incorporated on March 22, 2004, we are engaged in uranium mining, recovery and processing activities, including the acquisition, exploration, development and operation of uranium mineral properties in the United States.
+Through our Wyoming operating subsidiary, Lost Creek ISR, LLC, we began operation of our first in situ recovery (ISR) uranium mine at our Lost Creek Project in Wyoming in 2013.
+We are an "exploration stage issuer," as that term is defined under S-K 1300, because we have not established proven or probable mineral reserves through the completion of a pre-feasibility or feasibility study for any of our uranium projects.
+As a result, and even though we commenced recovery of uranium at our Lost Creek Project in 2013, we remain classified as an exploration stage issuer and will continue to remain an exploration stage issuer until such time as proven or probable mineral reserves have been established.
 Ur-Energy is a corporation continued under the Canada Business Corporations Act on August 8, 2006.
-Our common shares are listed on the Toronto Stock Exchange (the "TSX") under the symbol "URE" and on the NYSE American LLC (the "NYSE American") under the symbol "URG."
+Our common shares are listed on the NYSE American under the symbol "URG" and on the TSX under the symbol "URE."

-The registered Canadian office of the Company is located at 55 Metcalfe Street, Suite 1300, Ottawa, Ontario K1P 6L5 and the corporate office of the Company is located at 10758 W. Centennial Road, Suite 200, Littleton, Colorado 80127.
+Our registered office is located at 55 Metcalfe Street, Suite 1300, Ottawa, Ontario K1P 6L5, and our head office is located at 10758 W. Centennial Road, Suite 200, Littleton, Colorado 80127.
 Our telephone number at our corporate office is 1-720-981-4588.

-The address of the Company's website is www.ur-energy.com.
-Information contained on the Company's website is not part of this prospectus supplement nor is it incorporated by reference herein.
+The address of our website is www.ur-energy.com.
+Information contained on our website is not part of this prospectus supplement nor is it incorporated by reference herein.